jayasuriyanicol/Undergraduate-Course-Electronic-Calculators/README.md

 ## 🎓 Digital Computers Course – University Project

-Welcome to the **Digital Computers** course repository! 💻 This repository contains materials, exercises, and project implementations developed during the university course focused on **digital circuit design** and **low-level programming**.
+Welcome to the **Digital Computers** course repository !

+💻 This repository contains materials, exercises, and project implementations developed during the university course focused on **digital circuit design** and **low-level programming**.

 ## 🛠️ **Course Overview**
 The course explored the theoretical and practical aspects of **computer architecture**, focusing on: